 "The anthem of Chocolate Chip Spirituality is, 'A-B-C it's easy as 1-2-3.
 So simple as Doe-Ray-Me.
 A-B-C, 1-2-3, Follow Jesus but do it exactly like me.'"

-This is the full article although I was lazy and didn't put in the links he has with the article.
+I'm fragile and someone can use something they may know I'm struggling with against me or for their abusive behavior.
+I guess this comes from experiences, but right now I'm just feeling vulenerable which means I can be prone to being hurt futher.
+I'm not a fan of that, which who is?This is the full article although I was lazy and didn't put in the links he has with the article.
 If you want those, please just click on the title and it will take you to Andrew's site. :)"

 That guy looking stumped into blankness is not meditating nor being hypnotized but is actually thinking about how to answer the questions about his church Solomon's Porch.
 And yes, that guy is Doug Pagitt and his birthday was this week.
 Some leaders of Emergent Village get interviewed at PBS online which is worth a read, and worth waiting for part 2 which will be posted next week.
 HT Kevin Cawley.
 And BTW, the Wiki defintion of Emerging Church is now updated and improved, and includes an excellent quote from Chris Seay - “It should be clear we are championing the gospel and missional values, not what (some) describe as ‘ministry intentionally influenced by postmodern theory.’"